OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   An important practice in secure software development is Threat modeling, which in the case of AI needs to take the threats in this document into account.

   Links to standards:
   * 27002 control 8.25 Secure development lifecycle.
-Gap: good coverage with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references
+Gap: covers this control fully, with said particularity, but lack of detail - the 8.25 Control description in 27002(2022) is one page, whereas secure software development is a large and complex topic - see below for further references
-  * ISO/IEC 27115 is about Cybersecurity evaluation of complex systems.
+  * ISO/IEC 27115 (Cybersecurity evaluation of complex systems).
 TODO: Eloborate and specify Gap.
   * See [OpenCRE on secure software development processes](https://www.opencre.org/cre/616-305) with notable links to NIST SSDF and OWASP SAMM.
-Gap: complete coverage with said particularity
+Gap: covers this control fully, with said particularity

 * DEVPROGRAM (management).
 Apply general (not just security-oriented) software engineering best practices to AI development.